giantswarm/docs/src/content/tutorials/fleet-management/insfrastructure-management/crossplane/overview/index.md

 ### Example usage

-An example of creating - and maintaining the state of - an AWS S3 bucket via the official AWS provider you first need to create a config for the provider that will be used to manage the resource:
+As an example of creating - and maintaining the state of - an AWS S3 bucket via the official AWS provider, you first need to create a configuration for the provider that will be used to manage the resource:

 ```yaml
 apiVersion: aws.upbound.io/v1beta1